Virgin Islands Catamaran

 • We offer you extensive and ongoing after-sales support, assisting in all aspects of your vacation preparation and managing your relationship with your crew.

-• If, at the last-minute, the yacht has any problem and is unable to take your charter we will be here to assist you.
+• If, for any reason, the yacht has any problem and is unable to take your charter we will be here to assist you.
 We can move fast to find you the very best resolution to the problem (or refund you in full) - another piece of mind when you book your Caribbean yacht charter through Sailing Directions.

 How do I reserve a yacht and what are the payment terms?